When looking for family travel ideas, be sure to add a Disney park to your list!

 You’ll need baby wipes not just for diaper changes, but for wiping off churro fingers and Dole Whip faces.
 Diapers and wipes are a essential Disney Packing List items!

-Comfortable Shoes, Change of Clothes & Flipflops
+Comfortable Shoes, Change of Clothes & Flipflops at Disney

 If you intend to play in any of the Disney splash play areas, pack a change of clothes for after.